 - Body schema: the ability to recognize and mentally perceive the body as a whole and its various parts, the movements that can be performed with each body part, and the orientation and position of the body in space.

 Gnosis is of vital importance in our daily life performance.
 Thanks to this ability we can recognize our close relatives (there is a disorder called prosopagnosia which is an inability to recognize familiar faces) or identify our favorite song (there are individuals who are unable to recognize music as a result of a disorder called amusia).

 Can you imagine how your life would be if you were unable to identify certain parts of your body as belonging to you?
 Or how it would be to touch a common object like a spoon and being unable to recognize it?

-PhysioActive activities for the rehabilitation of gnosis
+PhysioActive activities for the Rehabilitation of Gnosis

 At PhysioActive, we can help you treat gnostic difficulties with different activities.
 With visual gnosis, we have tasks such as recognizing partially covered objects (even when we cannot always see the whole object, we nevertheless are able to recognize it by seeing one of its significant parts) and selecting which objects meet certain characteristics.

-Regarding body schema, we can prescribed exercise programs to exercise this specific nervous system function.
+Regarding body schema, we can prescribe exercise programs to exercise this specific nervous system function.
 Like all rehabilitation, the magic is to find where our clients are weakest and specifically design a rehabilitation program for them to exercise at the perfect difficulty.
 Not too hard and not too easy.
 For instance, an activity in which the patient must recognize facial features.